guinn8/resume/resume.md

     Jan 2021 - May 2024

 - **Firmware Development:** Engineered robust RTOS C/C++ firmware solutions on 32-bit ARM microcontrollers.
-Professionally utilized git for version control, managed devops and releases with Jenkins.
+Professionally utilized Linux as a development environment and git for version control.
+- **Python Development:**  Developed automated test suites in Python to validate embedded IoT applications’ cloud interactions, ensuring reliable data transmission and secure communication.
+- **Technical Leadership:** Led the interview and selection process for five engineering interns, providing hands-on training in  firmware development and debugging to ensure they quickly became productive team members.
+- **RTOS Development**: Developed and maintained drivers for peripherals (DAC, ADC, modem, ect.) within a FreeRTOS environment, ensuring seamless hardware-software integration.
 - **Quality Assurance:** Conducted thorough unit testing and collaborated closely with the QA team to ensure high-quality firmware releases.
 Collaborated with Electrical Engineers in developing firmware for hardware test fixtures.
-- **Peripheral Driver Development**: Developed and maintained drivers for peripherals (audio, display, touch, modem, secure element, IMU) within a FreeRTOS environment, ensuring seamless hardware-software integration.
-- **Advanced Debugging Techniques:** Utilized logic analyzers and oscilloscopes to debug bus protocols (UART, SPI, I2C, CAN).
-Employed emulation tools like QEMU to debug and validate driver quality.
+- **Advanced Debugging Techniques:** Expert in utilizing GDB to debug microcontrollers, often at the assembly level.
+Employed logic analyzers and oscilloscopes to debug digital signal protocols (UART, SPI, I2C, CAN).
-- **Mentorship and Hiring:** Led the interview and selection process for five engineering interns, providing hands-on training in  firmware development and debugging to ensure they quickly became productive team members.
-- **Network Programming:** Utilized TCP/IP stack and security protocols to manage secure communications.
-Managed LTE modem integration and SIM card provisioning, ensuring robust connectivity in diverse network environments.
 - **Client Engagement:** Excelled in client interactions, from cold conversations at tradeshows (CES 23/24) to in-depth meetings during international trips.
 Experienced in converting customer business needs to concrete development objectives.

 ## Research in Theoretical Computer Science -- NSERC Research Award